combio-dku/MarkerCount/README.md

 ![PyPI Version](https://img.shields.io/pypi/v/MarkerCount.svg)  ![PyPI Downloads](https://img.shields.io/pypi/dm/MarkerCount.svg)

 ## Updates
 1. Jul.
-27, 2022: An improved version of MarkerCount, [HiCAT](https://github.com/combio-dku/HiCAT), was released.
+27, 2022: An improved version called [HiCAT](https://github.com/combio-dku/HiCAT) was released (merged with MarkerCount).
 2. Dec.
 06, 2021: Now, MarkerCount can be used in R. Please see the instruction below.
 3. June 27, 2021: Slight modification was made to improve the identification performance.